bingli8899/BEM780_NGS_tutorials/README.md

 ```

 ## Description of the example data
-Below section is a basic description of how I got the example data.
-For this tutorial, I will use example/example_data/*.fastq.gz .
+Below section is a basic description of how I got the simulated data under $ROOT/example.
+For this tutorial, I will use example/example_data/*.fasta.gz .
+The reason I used simulated data here is because it is relatively small and could be easily run in a local laptop within a few seconds.
+Drawback of this simulated datset will discussed in below sections.

 Those are simulated data based on 6 accessions/taxa/samples.
 I attached the detials about how I simulated the data to the $ROOT/example/README.md ().
-Basically, if simphy (https://github.com/adamallo/SimPhy; Mallo et al. 2016) and seqgen (https://github.com/rambaut/Seq-Gen; Rambaut et al. 1997) got installed in one executable folder, running the below codes from $ROOT will generate the data:
+Basically, if simphy (https://github.com/adamallo/SimPhy; Mallo et al. 2016) and seqgen (https://github.com/rambaut/Seq-Gen; Rambaut et al. 1997) got installed in one executable folder, running the below codes from $ROOT will generate the data.

 ```
 chmod +x ./example/simulation/simulation_seqs.sh
 ./example/simulation/simulation_seqs.sh <executable_folder> <configuration_folder> <output_folder>
 ```
 Here, I attached the data in the $ROOT/example/example_data already to avoid the processes of installing simphy and seqgen and conducting data format transformation.
 The six fa.gz files are ready to use.

 ## Understand the dataset
 Sequencing raw reads are typically stored in fastq (fq, fq.gz) or sometimes (very rarely) in fasta (.fa, .fa.gz) files.
 Most early stage NGS analysis softwares could recognize the zipped (.gz) format.
 For paried-read sequences, each sample has two files .R1 (forward sequencing) and .R2 (backward sequencing).
 The difference between .fasta file and .fastq file is that fasta files only contain the nucleotide or protein sequences, while fastq files contain more sequencing information such as quality score.
 Here, because our example data were simulated without quality score.
-We will start with fa.gz files.
+We will start with fasta.gz files.

+Most often, users will start with .fastq.gz files, although now fastq.gz files are not applicable since I used simulated data here.

 ```